Sales Operations: The Ultimate Guide to Making it a Success

 The following metrics are useful for measuring the existing sales process and identifying any frictions or inefficiencies that can be improved upon.

 - Sales stages used – this tracks the sales stages used during an opportunity.
-By monitoring which stages are being used by reps and which aren’t, sales operations can modify the sales process to reduce any friction.
+By monitoring which stages are being used by reps and which aren’t, sales operations can change the sales process to reduce any friction.

 - Lead response time – this tracks the time it takes for your sales team to respond to leads passed on by marketing.
 Ideally, leads should be responded to as quickly as possible.